zPSP-Dev/Zig-PSP/README.md

 ## Documentation

+Auto-generated API docs are published at **https://zpsp-dev.github.io/Zig-PSP/** and updated on every push to `trunk`.

-PSP system calls are [documented in C](https://pspdev.github.io/pspsdk/).
+PSP system calls are also [documented in C](https://pspdev.github.io/pspsdk/).
 The Zig SDK types and wrappers closely mirror those names and signatures.
 Binding sources live in `src/c/module/` (auto-generated — do not edit by hand) and `src/sdk/` (idiomatic Zig wrappers).

 ## Debugging